lj3712/BlockCanvas/ImpetusSpec.md

 ## Language Primitives

-CONST - Outputs a constant value (configured at design time) AND - Logical AND of two bits
+CONST - Outputs a constant value (of a defined length of bits, big-endian, configured at design time) NAND - Logical AND of two bits
-OR - Logical OR of two bits
-NOT - Logical NOT of one bit
-XOR - Exclusive OR of two bits